dillonkearns/incrementalelm.com/content/use-the-platform.md

 You'll periodically want to run through this checklist again in case any new built-in form functionality comes out with browser updates, or updates to assitive tools.

 Or, you could just use a `<form>` tag.
 Why reinvent the wheel when the platform has put all this thought in for us already?

+Have you ever tried middle clicking on a link to open a page in a new tag and found that it did nothing, or opened a new tab with the landing page instead of the page you middle clicked?
+The problem is the same here.
+Reinventing the (mouse) wheel.
+There are too many things to keep track of when you build that behavior yourself.
+The culprit is using onclick handlers in JavaScript rather than a good old fashioned `<a>` tag.
+Let's not reinvent links!

 In my opinion, this is always a good strategy: **Use the platform**.